amanoxsolutions/mlops-realtime-data-ingestion/doc/DEPLOY.md

 the first model to be trained.
 Finally, how could the __Model Deploy__ pipeline deploy a model and the __Model Monitor__ pipeline deploy the resources to monitor a model, when none has been trained yet?

-The code for each pipeline is provided to you in the `\resources\sagemaker` folder.
-You will have to clone each of the 3rd Party Git repositories, replace the entire content with the one provided for each pipeline and commit the project code for each repository.
+The code for each pipeline is provided to you in the `\resources\sagemaker\pipeline-model*` folders.
+You will have to clone each of the
+3rd Party Git repositories, replace the entire content with the one provided for each pipeline and commit the project code for each repository, starting with the model build code.

 On your machine or using the SageMaker Studio Domain Code Editor environment (you will have to configure your Git access):
 1. Clone the __3rd Party Git__ repositories created in step 3 for each of the __Model Build__, __Model Deploy__ and __Model Monitor__ pipelines
 2. For each cloned repository (build, deploy & monitor):
     1. In your IDE open the repository folder
     2. Delete the entire content of each repository
-    2. Copy the code from the `\resources\sagemaker` folder to the repository (pay attention to copy the right repository code)
+    2. Copy the code from the corresponding `\resources\sagemaker`\pipeline-model* folder to the repository (pay attention to copy the right repository code)
     3. Commit & push all the changes for each repository

 The __Model Build__ pipeline will start right away, provisioning and running the SageMaker pipeline to train a model.